exercism/javascript/concepts/regular-expressions/introduction.md

 // => ['hello', 'user', 'how', 'are', 'you']
 ```

-In the last example, we said to the regex to search for all characters between the square brackets `[a comma, dot, and whitespace]`.
-After this process, the `split()` method recognizes this pattern as the `separator`, and divides the given string using that anchor.

-You don't have to worry about the `/g` flag in this case.
-The method does not stop on the first occurrence.
-However, you may want to use other flags such as `/i` or `/m`.

 ## Performance with Regex

 Regarding performance, both of them create a RegExp object.
 The main difference is how often the regex is compiled: